TANF-Comtech/PFB-Nextjs/README.md

 ## Data Fetching

-There is so overhead in setting up the integration between Next and Prismic but that is already handled by `/lib/api.js`.
+There is some overhead in setting up the integration between Next and Prismic but that is already handled by `/lib/api.js`.
 This file exposes `fetchAPI()`, whose first argument is a GraphQL query.
 At a minimum that's all you need to get data out of Prismic and into Next.

 Example to get all nodes from a Prismic Content-type: